rtshin/ITCS-2530/README.md

-# This repository contains programs that I have created for my ITCS-2530 course
+# This repository is a documentation of all programs that I have created for my ITCS-2530 C++ course.